bycn/bycn.github.io/_posts/2022-08-19-project-nabla.md

 ### Relevant Links & Credit
-Thanks to: Fizzi and the Slippi team (Nikki and others) for Slippi and the FFW code that allows us to speed up training **donate to Fizzi [here](https://www.patreon.com/fizzi36)**; altf4 for libmelee and much more; Vlad Firoui for initial dataset, headless Dolphin and related code, and various discussions, ideas, inspiration;  Krohnos for gecko code for endless time mode; Aach, Lizardy, Raffle Winner, and Toph for playtesting early versions.
+Thanks to: Fizzi and the Slippi team (Nikki and others) for Slippi and the FFW code that allows us to speed up training **donate to Fizzi [here](https://www.patreon.com/fizzi36)**; altf4 for libmelee and much more; Vlad Firoiu for initial dataset, headless Dolphin and related code, and various discussions, ideas, inspiration;  Krohnos for gecko code for endless time mode; Aach, Lizardy, Raffle Winner, and Toph for playtesting early versions.

 Slippi Discord (join #artificial-intelligence after getting a dev role): [https://discord.com/invite/YRzDxT5](https://discord.com/invite/YRzDxT5)